 For the year ended December 31, 2022, net cash used in financing activities decreased by \$71.7 million from net cash generated from financing activities of \$58.0 million for the year ended December 31, 2021 to net cash used in financing activities of \$13.6 million for the year ended December 31, 2022.
 The decrease was primarily due to (i) the impact of the acquisition in the prior period, resulting in net cash inflows of \$85.0 million.
-The decrease in net cash used in financing activities was partially offset by (i) the decrease in interest paid of \$7.4 million, (ii) the decrease in payment of lease liabilities of \$2.2 million, (iii) the decrease in net proceeds from borrowings of \$1.7 million and (iv) the decrease in payments to related parties of \$2.0 million.
+The decrease in net cash used in financing activities of \$2.2 million, (ii) the decrease in net proceeds from borrowings of \$1.7 million and (iv) the decrease in payments to related parties of \$2.0 million.